American Innovation Index and Social Innovation Index

 Using these indices, companies can see how they measure up in the eyes of their customers, helping them to make business decisions that build customer loyalty, and, as a result, increase their value.

 The American Innovation Conference is dedicated to sharing, collaborating, and celebrating customer-focused innovation and its impact on company success.
-This year, the fourth annual conference took place virtually on November 16th, 2021.
-Read highlights from the event here!
+Join us for the 5th Annual Conference on November 15th, 2022.
+Register here!